Dear SaaStr: What Are The Churn Benchmarks for SaaS?

 There isn’t one.
 But there are important rough bands, based on customer sizes:

-• VSB, Very Small Businesses, churn out high rates, 3–5% a month often.
+- VSB, Very Small Businesses, churn out at high rates, 3–5% a month often.
 They get distracted, they go out of business, their credit cards get lost and the numbers don’t work anymore, etc.

-• True SMBs (small but not tiny), if you are lucky, you will retain 95%-100% of their revenue each year, net of upsells and upgrades.
+- True SMBs (small but not tiny), if you are lucky, you will retain 95%-100% of their revenue each year, net of upsells and upgrades.
+It took HubSpot years to get to 100% NRR, and

-But … if you blend these numbers, these segments — you’ll get a confusion aggregate.
+And many of you will have customers in each segment.
+Here, be careful.
+If you blend these numbers, these segments — you’ll get a confusing aggregate.
 So you have to segment churn.

 And churn can be calculated different ways.
 It can exclude trials, or include them.
 It can exclude credit-card churn in small accounts, or include it.
 It can exclude customers than come back in 90 days after cancelling.
 Or not.
 Etc. Etc.